AdobeDocs/workfront.en/help/classic/manage-work/projects/create-and-manage-templates/remove-template-from-project.md

 * Delete the tasks in the project which were added with the template.

-  For information, see the [Delete tasks created from a template](#delete) section in this article.
+  For information, see the [Delete tasks created from a template](#delete-tasks-created-from-a-template) section in this article.

 * Delete the template from&nbsp;Workfront.
 Deleting the template from Workfront does not delete the tasks added from the template from projects.

   For information, see [Delete project templates](../../../manage-work/projects/create-and-manage-templates/delete-templates.md).

-## Delete tasks created from a template
+## Delete tasks created from a template {#delete-tasks-created-from-a-template}

 1. Go to the **Tasks** tab of the project.
 1. Do one of the following: